VICO-UoE/MTPSL/README.md

 - numpy

 ## Prepare dataset
-We use the preprocessed [`NYUv2` dataset](https://www.dropbox.com/sh/86nssgwm6hm3vkb/AACrnUQ4GxpdrBbLjb6n-mWNa?dl=0) provided by [this repo](https://github.com/lorenmt/mtan).
+We use the preprocessed [`NYUv2` dataset](https://www.dropbox.com/sh/86nssgwm6hm3vkb/AACrnUQ4GxpdrBbLjb6n-mWNa?dl=0) and [`Cityscapes` dataset](https://www.dropbox.com/sh/gaw6vh6qusoyms6/AADwWi0Tp3E3M4B2xzeGlsEna?dl=0) provided by [this repo](https://github.com/lorenmt/mtan).
 Download the dataset and place the dataset folder in `./data/`

 ## Usage
 The easiest way is to download our [pre-trained models](https://drive.google.com/file/d/1s9x8neT9SYR2M6C89CvbeID3XlBRJoEw/view?usp=sharing) learned with our proposed cross-task consistency learning and evaluate it on the validation set.
 To download the pretrained model, one can use `gdown` (installed by ```pip install gdown```) and execute the following command in the root directory of this project: